shivaansh81001/191-assignment-3/index.md

 ---

-## SO WHAT IS CAUSIG THIS HUGE PRICE DIFFERENCE?
+## SO WHAT IS CAUSING THIS HUGE PRICE DIFFERENCE?
 IS IT INFLATION?

 We decided to inspect our first suspect which was inflation.
 Inflain must be high in the countries where iphone is so expensive right?
 So for the ease of things , we decided to inspect countries with most expensive iphone and least expensive iphone and we started comparing the inflation rates of India and USA by scraping the web one more time.  <br>